 All Market Snapshots are posted online at Industry Insights.

 Northwest FCS’ 12-month outlook for the agricultural commodities most common in the Northwest are summarized below.

 Cattle – Northwest FCS’ 12-month outlook suggests profitability throughout the beef sector.
 Slaughter facilities are very profitable as they remain in a position of leverage over producers.
 Cattle feeders will be break-even to slightly profitable with variation based on risk management strategies.
 Cattle producers are expected to be slightly profitable, as strong demand for beef is coupled with peak cattle inventory.

 Dairy – Northwest FCS’ 12-month dairy outlook anticipates slightly profitable returns in 2020.
 Futures markets suggest slightly profitable, stable milk prices in 2020.
 This comes as milk processors take a more active roll in supply management.

-Fisheries – Northwest FCS’ 12-month outlook expects slightly profitable margins for .
+Fisheries – Northwest FCS’ 12-month outlook expects slightly profitable margins for fisheries as a whole.
 Returns to sablefish fishermen will be subdued.
 The pacific cod biomass is facing uncertainty as studies are revealing fish moving north.
 The king crab biomass is also struggling and continues to face potential closure.